We believe music creation needs safer, accessible spaces where diverse communities can connect at free workshops.

 Ophélie is a writer, translator, amateur DJ, and has worked as a booker and artist manager for the past six years.
 With experience in event and artist management, she's interested in ways to support young artists outside the mainstream, in the hope to build a more equitable music scene.
 She's an advocate for LGBTQIA+ rights, gender self-determination, and intersectional justice, and strongly believe in the power of empathy and listening.

 Dina Fox Marqardt (she)

-Dina is a creative strategist, project manager, community organiser and mental health advocate.
+Dina is a creative strategist, brand partnerships expert, community organiser and mental health advocate.
 Dina has worked in music tech, underground music and subculture in Berlin, the UK and the world for close to ten years and has an academic background in politics with a focus on more just forms of government and society.
 She also feels that safer spaces and more awareness are needed for conversations around mental health and mutual support.
 Dina strongly believes in healing in community and that music holds the power to bring us together and bring out the best in us.

 Sophie Douala (she/her/they)

 Designer & Community Member